mathjax/MathJax-docs/web/typeset.rst

 To do this, be sure to include any needed TeX extensions in the ``load`` array of the ``loader`` section of your MathJax configuration.
-To handle the enetities in MathML, add the ``[mml]/entities`` extension to the ``load`` array.
+To handle the entities in MathML, add the ``[mml]/entities`` extension to the ``load`` array.

 You can load all the font data up front by setting the ``loadAlFontFiles`` option to ``true`` in the ``startup`` section of your MathJax configuration.
-This can cause *many* files to be laoded, however, so should be avoided if at all possible.
+This can cause *many* files to be loaded, however, so should be avoided if at all possible.
 It is much better to move to the promise-based calls to handle this situation.
-If you must use ``loadAllFontFiles``, then you may want to pick a font with less character coverage, such as ``mathjax-tex``, the original MathJax TeX fonts, rather than the newer fonts for version 4, which have much higher coverage, and so woudl involve loading more files.
+If you must use ``loadAllFontFiles``, then you may want to pick a font with less character coverage, such as ``mathjax-tex``, the original MathJax TeX fonts, rather than the newer fonts for version 4, which have much higher coverage, and so would involve loading more files.

 |-----|